What Does Teen Dating Violence Look Like?

 The website loveisrespect.org states that "being physically or sexually abused can make teen girls six times more likely to become pregnant."

-It can be normal for teenagers to change their behavior when they are in a new relationship.
+It can be normal for teenagers to change their behavior in a new relationship.
 The "puppy love" stage of a relationship can be exciting.
-The other person may be constantly on their mind, and they may want to spend all their time talking to or being with the other person.
+The other person may be constantly on their mind and want to spend all their time talking to or being with them.

 However, these completely normal behaviors can make the detection of violent relationships rather difficult.
 That's why it can be so important to familiarize yourself with the signs of someone entering into an unhealthy relationship: